-- If you think your child might require specialist SEN provision, the first person you should tell is your child's class teacher. - They will pass the message onto our SENDCO who will be in touch to discuss your concerns. - You can also contact the SENDCO directly.
-Info@maltbymanoracademy.com
+- If you think your child might require specialist SEN provision, the first person you should tell is your child's class teacher and see what support they are receiving in class. - The class teacher may wish to get some advice from the SENDCo and arrange to speak with you further. - You can also contact the SENDCO via info@maltbymanoracademy.com